prajanal/Cyclistic_Bike_R_Analysis/README.md

       from  (select started_at1 , ended_at1 FROM combined_data
                 where Ride_time  <=0)")

- **cleaning data based on ride time by using condition function in R**
+ **Cleaning data based on ride time by using condition function in R**
 * clean_data_1 <- combined_data[combined_data$Ride_time >0,]

 # Analysis and Visualization